What is a Floor Area Ratio (FAR)?

 Purpose of Floor Area Ratio (FAR)

 The floor area ratio figure can be used by local governments to divide land areas into zones to restrict urban density.
-The ratio not only restricts building density but also puts a restriction on the number of persons held by a building in the absence of controls on the external shape of the building.
+The ratio not only restricts building density but also puts a restriction on the number of persons allowed in a building in the absence of controls on the external shape of the building.

 For example, assume that the FAR to be followed by a plot of land is 0.2.
 It implies that the total floor areas of all the buildings’ floors on the said plot of land should not exceed one-fifth of the plot area.